 Setup Cost of Cloud Kitchen

-The most important part of setting up a cloud kitchen is getting all the licenses and clearances such as FSSAI license, GST Registration if you are in India, Fire Licenses, etc. It is advisable to hire an agency for the same.
+The most important part of setting up a ghost kitchen is getting all the licenses and clearances such as FSSAI license, GST Registration if you are in India, Fire Licenses, etc. It is advisable to hire an agency for the same.
 Since it is a very tedious task and that agency apart from the costs of the permit will charge an amount for its services.

 Other variables that come into play are rent and the cost of equipment.
 This depends on the type of food you want to serve in your kitchen, for eg if you only want to serve burgers and fast food it’ll cost you less as compared to the cost of equipment needed for making traditional cuisines.